martinrist/practical-haskell/chapter02/README.md

       libraries, executables and test suites.
     - `package.yaml` - simpler-format file.
 Stack uses `hpack` to generate the `.cabal` file.

+- Stack is focused on having _reproducible builds_, and also manages your Haskell installation for you.
+The `stack.yaml` file declares which version of the GHC compiler is targeted, via the resolver.

+- Cabal by default uses _Hackage_ for dependencies - a community-maintained repository of packages.
+Stack targets _Stackage_ by default, in which specific, mutually compatible versions of packages are grouped as _resolvers_.

+### Modules

 - Haskell projects consist of _modules_.
 Each module is contained in a corresponding file, and the filepath / filename corresponds to the